-Improving communication with your patients and Staff is incredibly important to the process of making your medical practice as efficient as possible.
+Improving communication with your patients and Staff is incredibly important to making your medical practice as efficient as possible.

-It’s also crucial to the process of increasing the quality of care.
-It your practice and staff are capable of delivering.
+It’s also crucial to increasing the quality of care, and your practice and staff are capable of delivering it.

-When your staff understands exactly what they’re supposed to do.
-And you equip them to help you in the most efficient manner possible.
-Then you open the door to providing truly exceptional patient care.
+When your staff understands exactly what they’re supposed to do and is equipped to help you most efficiently, you open the door to providing truly exceptional patient care.

-Not only does your staff need to communicate with you and receive instructions from you effectively.
-But they also need to communicate with each other well enough to get through the day without suffering from communication breakdowns.
+Not only does your staff need to communicate effectively with you and receive your instructions, but they also need to communicate well enough with each other to get through the day without suffering from communication breakdowns.

 1. Always Speak In A Straightforward Manner